Apostolos-Daniel/toli-io-personal-website/content/post/restyling-my-personal-website.md

 1. **I changed the main theme to light mode**: I thought I liked dark mode but actually what I really ever wanted is the choice to have light and dark mode and critically that the font colour and the background colour contrast well.
 I think I've achieved that.
 2. **I changed the font to sans serif**: I think is easier to read.
 I chose `Roboto` because I use it at work and I kinda like it.
 3. **I increased the font size**: I think it's easier to read now.
 4. **I changed the font of all the titles**: to `Merriweather`.
-I think the font difference hetween title and body text looks nice.
+I think the font difference between title and body text looks nice.
 5. **I introduced a dark theme as option**: I want to have the *option* to switch to dark mode when I wanted to.
 I enjoyed writing the javascript for this that essentially switches the theme by changing the class of the body
 6. **I changed the layout of the blog posts**: I think it's easier to read now.
 I've increased the width of the text and I've added a bit of padding to the sides.
 I think it looks way nicer.
 7. **I made my website accessible by default**: it really is not that hard to make a website accessible.
 There's tooling out there - chrome extensions (I used [Site Improve Accessibility Checker](https://www.siteimprove.com/)) and Pa11y to get some results via a CLI.
 I may be missing some bits but now I have a feedback loop to make it better.
 8. **I added a hamburger menu**: I only did this for readability on mobile.
 I think it looks nice and it's easy to use.
+9. **I shift left on formatting and spelling my content**: I introduced tooling like [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) for formatting markdown files - the files that I use to write my blog posts.
+I also introduced [cspell](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) to check my spelling.

 ## What's next